ThinkMarkets review and test – Is it a scam or a reliable broker?

 What is ThinkMarkets?

 ThinkMarkets is an online multi-asset broker that was established on the year 2010.
 This company has collected numerous awards throughout its years of operation.
-Some of these awards are the Global Forex Best Value Broker in Asia of 2020 award, UK Forex Best Forex Trading Innovation of 2017 award, and UK Forex Best Forex Trading Experience of 2017 award.
+Some of these awards are the Global Forex Best Value Broker in Asia of 2020 award, the UK Forex Best Forex Trading Innovation of 2017 award, and the UK Forex Best Forex Trading Experience of 2017 award.

 ThinkMarkets has three main offices.
 TF Global Markets Limited can be found in Hana, 70 St Mary Axe, London.
 TF Global Markets Pty.
-Ltd is found in Level 18, 357 Collins St, Melbourne, Australia.
+Ltd is found on Level 18, 357 Collins St, Melbourne, Australia.
 TF Global Markets (South Africa) Ltd is located at 61 Katherine Street, Dennehof, Sandton, South Africa.